-Because Congress considers the federally funded portion of the DC budget as part of one of its federal appropriation bills, any delays in approving the federal budget beyond the October 1 start of the fiscal year can affect the DC budget.
-But passing the federal budget after October 1 doesn't necessarily impair the ability of DC to implement its budget, because Congress often passes a provision to enable the city's budget to move ahead.
+Because Congress considers the federally funded portion of the DC budget as part of one of its federal appropriation bills, any delays in approving the federal budget beyond the October 1st start of the fiscal year can affect the DC budget.
+But passing the federal budget after October 1st doesn't necessarily impair the ability of DC to implement its budget, because Congress often passes a provision to enable the city's budget to move ahead.

 The CFO's Role: The Chief Financial Officer issues another revenue projection in June, often after the budget has been approved.
 If the June projection is lower than the approved budget-as happened in June 2009 for the FY 2010 budget-the Council has to revise the budget downward.
 Modifications to the approved budget are known as a supplemental budget.
-Prior to 2015, if a revenue forecast showed that the District would collect more revenue than anticipated in the budget, additions could be made to the approved budget.
-However, in 2015, the Council adopted legislation that triggers automatic implementation of a series of tax cuts recommended by the Tax Revision Commission.
-The tax cuts are triggered when projected revenue collections over the four-year forecast period increase above a projected baseline.
-The tax triggers automatically devote 100 percent of these revenue increases to tax cuts, which means that none of the growing revenues is available to invest in new services.
+If a revenue forecast shows that the District would collect more revenue than anticipated in the budget, additions can be made to the approved budget.5